reflex-app/reflex/.github/actions/action-electron-builder/README.md

 When you want to create a new release, follow these steps:

+NOTE: If a draft Github Release exists for the tag, assets will be uploaded even if its not a release.
+This is due to how `electron-builder` works.

 1. Update the version in your project's `package.json` file (e.g. `1.2.3`)
 2. Commit that change (`git commit -am v1.2.3`)
 3. Tag your commit (`git tag v1.2.3`).
 Make sure your tag name's format is `v*.*.*`.
 Your workflow will use this tag to detect when to create a release